 Gloria A. Flach, '81, MBA '85

-Gloria A. Flach served as Corporate Vice President and Chief Operating Officer of Northrop Grumman Corporation, a global security company.
-Ms. Flach retired from that position at the end of 2017.
-Flach currently serves on the board of directors of Emerson Electric Company.
-Flach was inducted into Loyola's Computer Science Hall of Fame for outstanding contributions in the field.
-She is interested in furthering the sciences and technology at Loyola.
+Gloria A. Flach served as Chief Operating Officer of Northrop Grumman Corporation, a leading global aerospace and defense technology company, and from that position she retired at the end of 2017.
+She currently serves on the board of directors of Emerson Electric Company, a global technology and software company.
+Flach graduated with a B.S. in computer science and MBA in finance from Loyola College in Maryland (now Loyola University Maryland).
+She completed the Executive Marketing Program at UCLA and the General Manager's Program at Harvard University.
+Flach was inducted into Loyola's Computer Science Hall of Fame for outstanding contributions in the field and is interested in furthering the sciences and technology at Loyola.

 Courtney E. McGuinn, '99